Squads

 1. ✨ Emerging

-An idea sparks!
+A need sparks!
 The community identifies a feature or improvement with broad potential.

 Outputs:

-• The Code of Conduct is shared with all squad members
+• The Code of Conduct is shared with all squad members.

 2. 🧑🏼🎨 Early Design Discussion

-Feasibility meets vision.
 Teams explore technical requirements, timelines, and design approaches.

 Outputs: